Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 Information on the other fields in this request can be found in the documentation.
 [Dimensions](https://adobe-experience-cloud.github.io/analytics-io-lab/analytics-api-reference-guide.html#_dimensions_resource)

-Exercise 2 - Querying Lists of Metrics
+Section 1, Exercise 2 - Querying Lists of Metrics
 -----
 Querying lists of metrics is similar to querying lists of dimensions.
 Request the list of available metrics for the report suite by calling the **/metrics** API method according to the following steps: